Dual-Tree LLM-Enhanced Negative Sampling for Implicit Collaborative Filtering: Related Work

-Beyond hard negative sampling, another line of work focuses on the risk of false negatives, since unobserved interactions are not always true negatives and treating them all as negatives can introduce noisy supervision.
-To mitigate this risk, representative methods design negative sampling distributions from different perspectives: SRNS~\cite{SRNS} and GDNS~\cite{GDNS} exploit statistics from training dynamics, such as losses or gradients; RecNS~\cite{RecNS} and RealHNS~\cite{RealHNS} leverage external information such as unclicked exposed data or cross-domain data; and AHNS~\cite{AHNS} adaptively adjusts the hardness of sampled negatives.
-However, these methods mainly aim to avoid selecting false negatives during sampling, while overlooking the potential of false negatives as latent positives.
-In contrast, DTL-NS performs offline false-negative identification via LLM reasoning and converts the identified false negatives into positives, thereby strengthening positive supervision and improving the accuracy of preference learning.
+Beyond hard negative sampling, another line of work focuses on false-negative risk, since unobserved interactions may not be true negatives and treating them all as negatives can introduce noisy supervision.
+Representative methods adopt different strategies to mitigate this risk: SRNS~\cite{SRNS} and GDNS~\cite{GDNS} exploit training dynamics such as losses or gradients; BNS~\cite{liu2023bayesian} estimates true-negative probabilities from item-popularity priors and model-dependent rankings; RecNS~\cite{RecNS} and RealHNS~\cite{RealHNS} leverage external signals such as exposed-but-unclicked data or cross-domain data; and AHNS~\cite{AHNS} adaptively adjusts negative hardness.
+However, these methods mainly aim to avoid sampling false negatives, while overlooking their potential as latent positives.
+In contrast, DTL-NS performs offline LLM-based false-negative identification over structured item encodings and treats the identified false negatives as positives, thereby strengthening positive supervision and improving the accuracy of preference learning.